A Newsletter for Friends of the Library

 Reference and Instruction Librarian Sarah Beaubien recently attended and presented at the 14th biannual Academic Association of College Research Libraries (ACRL) conference in Seattle, WA.
 She co-presented a session on “Recasting the Role of Comprehensive University Libraries: Starting Points for Educating Librarians on the Issues of Scholarly Communication and Institutional Repositories” with two former colleagues from Grand Valley State University.

-Mags David, who recently received her Master of Library Science degree, has begun working half time in the library’s Northeast Minnesota Historical Center, assisting Pat Maus.
+Mags David, who recently received her Master of Library Science degree, has begun working half time in the Library’s Northeast Minnesota Historical Center, assisting Pat Maus.

-After two retirements in Reference Services last year, the UMD Library has hired one replacement—a librarian with primary responsibilities for instruction.
+After two retirements in Reference Services last year, the Library has hired one replacement—a librarian with primary responsibilities for instruction.
 On March 2, Sarah Beaubien began her official duties.
-She will be coordinating, implementing, and evaluating the library’s information literacy instruction.
+She will be coordinating, implementing, and evaluating the Library’s information literacy instruction.
 As a member of the Reference team, she will also serve on the reference desk and work in assigned subject areas to perform collection development and outreach.

 Sarah’s most recent former position was at Grand Valley State University in Allendale, Michigan.
 She has worked in academic libraries since 1996, including at Northern Michigan University, Hope College, and Indiana University.
 She has held positions as a student assistant, circulation & interlibrary loan assistant, instruction assistant, and reference librarian.